Prepare your breast pump for first time use

 - Add your pump parts and 'swoosh' them around.

-- Wash each part part thoroughly; be careful with the membranes.
+- Wash each part part thoroughly; be careful with the membranes and valves - they are extremely delicate and prone to tearing or stretching.

 - Set to air dry on a clean paper towel away from high traffic areas.